trestrantham/jekylless/README.markdown

 [LESS][lesscss] is an extension to CSS which adds variables, nesting and mixins.
 Unlike Sass, LESS strives for familiarity and backwards compatibility with CSS.

+To get the LESS integration to work, you'll need to install the [less gem][lessgem].

-You only have to change your css files extension to .less and add two lines of tripple dashes (`---`) on the top of the file, to tell jekyll, that this file is not a static file anymore and that it has to be compiled from now on.
+After that you only need to change your css files extension to .less and add two lines of tripple dashes (`---`) to the top of your less files, to tell jekyll, that this file is not a static file anymore and that it has to be compiled from now on.